OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 ##### **1.3.2.1 Walkthrough: Clone FIM Repository**

-Perform the following steps to clone the OFS Agilex PCIe Attach FIM Repository:
+Perform the following steps to clone the OFS Agilex® 7 PCIe Attach FIM Repository:

 1. Create a new directory to use as a clean starting point to store the retrieved files.
     ```bash